Home About painting Working methods Studio news Courses

 Winter moorings, St. Lunaire

-Pen and wash sketch, painted sitting on a stool with the work on my lap, paintbox in one hand, brush in the other.
+Pen and wash sketch, painted sitting on a stool with the work on my lap, paintbox in one hand, and a brush in the other.

 I use a Frazer Price watercolour box, not one of the collectable originals but a modern reproduction.
 It takes 18 half pans or a combination of half and whole pans, a supply of water for at least 2 decent sketches and has a reasonable amount of mixing space and folds up to compact and pocketable size.
 I work with an Escoda Size 12 sable travel brush and the pen is usually a Faber Castell waterproof ‘Pitt’ series.